 We’re delighted that you will be joining us to celebrate the Bar/Bat Mitzvah of a family member or friend.
 Since many people who attend Bnai Mitzvah have different backgrounds, we are providing this information so that you won’t be surprised by our customs.
 We want you to feel comfortable at Am Yisrael.

 We are a Conservative congregation and therefore our practices may differ from Reform, Reconstructionist, Traditional or Orthodox customs.

-- All males, regardless of age or religious background are required to wear a head covering.
+- All those who identify as male, regardless of age or religious background are required to wear a head covering.
 We provide kippot (skullcaps).

-- On Shabbat mornings, Jewish males over Bar Mitzvah age (13) are required to wear a tallit, (prayer shawl).
-Women may cover their heads and/or wear a tallit as they wish.
+- On Shabbat mornings, Jews who identify as male over Bar Mitzvah age (13) are required to wear a tallit, (prayer shawl).
+Those who identify as female may cover their heads and/or wear a tallit as they wish.
 We provide tallitot if you do not have one.